CambourneCrescent/CambourneCrescent.github.io/content/docs/policies/parents.md

 - For safety and safeguarding reasons, **parents/guardians are not allowed** to enter classrooms during drop-off or collection, unless they have **explicit prior approval**.
 - This ensures a secure and calm environment for all students and teachers.

 ---

+# 💬 Parent Communication Policy

+- **Parents must not post unrelated or social messages** in the class WhatsApp groups.
+These groups are strictly for:
+  - Homework and reminders shared by teachers.
+  - Parents to notify the teacher about absences or changes in pick-up arrangements.
+- While the groups are **monitored**, teachers are **not expected to reply to each message** individually.
+- Homework-related questions may be asked in the group, but please allow teachers **adequate time** to respond.

+## 🚫 Respect for Staff

+- **Parents must treat all Crescent School teachers and admin staff with respect and courtesy.**
+- Any form of mistreatment, including inappropriate language or behaviour, will not be tolerated and may result in further action from the school.

+---